WICG/first-party-sets/README.md

 ```

 The browser would fetch the bundle, verify that it contained signed exchanges for each of the relevant
-origins' Origin Policy files, and parse each according to the same rules as above.
+origins' JSON files, and parse each according to the same rules as above.

 This seems like a great approach from a performance perspective, but it does provide an opportunity
-to prebundle multiple distinct origin policies for multiple top-level domains.
-I think the practical
+to prebundle multiple distinct `first-party-set` files for multiple top-level domains.
+I think the
-damage that could be done is limited if we break the old sets when new sets are formed, but it might
+practical damage that could be done is limited if we break the old sets when new sets are formed,
-be possible to do more damage to the invariant that origins are part of one and only one first-party
+but it might be possible to do more damage to the invariant that origins are part of one and only
-set than I expect.
+one first-party set than I expect.

 ### TLS?

 Since this approach is rooted in TLS protecting the integrity of the assertions and allowing us to
 attribute the assertions to the origin, perhaps we can do something higher up the stack.
 For example,
-`https://a.example/` could serve its Origin Policy using a TLS cert which was valid for the exact set
+`https://a.example/` could serve its JSON file using a TLS cert which was valid for the exact set
 of origins asserted.
 Since this ~proves that the server is empowered to make assertions for each of
 those origins, we're done.